Weller River

-The Weller River (French: Rivière Weller) is a tributary left bank of the Blanche River whose confluence is found east of the village of Saint-Ubalde, in the Portneuf Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec in Canada.
+The Weller River (Stream) is a tributary left bank of the Blanche River (St-Casimir) whose confluence is found east of the municipality of Saint-Ubalde, in the Portneuf Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec in Canada.

 Forestry is the main economic activity in the upper part of this hydrographic slope; agriculture, in the lower part.

-The surface of the Sainte-Anne river (except the rapids areas) is generally frozen from the beginning of December to the end of March; however, safe circulation on the ice is generally done from the end of December to the beginning of March.

 Geography

-The Weller River rises at Lac Carillon (length: 3.3 km; altitude: 219 m) which straddles the boundary of the municipalities of Saint-Ubalde and Notre-Dame-de-Montauban.
+The Weller River rises at Lac Carillon (length: 3.3 km; altitude: 219 m) which straddles the boundary of the municipalities of Saint-Ubalde (Quebec) and Notre-Dame-de-Montauban.
 The resort developed in certain segments of the northwest and southwest shores of the lake because of Enchanted Street (north shore) and Chemin des Ballades (southwest shore).
 The mouth of the lake is located at the bottom of a small bay southwest of the lake.